 Yes, Petiquette is a made-up word but it can be a hot topic among your neighbors and property management staff if you live in an apartment community.
 While pet-friendly apartments used to be rare, more and more communities, including many of Burns Management’s properties, gladly welcome your furry friends.
-Many apartment complexes, including Iroquois Village in Niskayuna and The Springs Apartments in Saratoga Springs, even offer pet-specific amenities such as dog parks and pet grooming services.
+Many apartments in Niskayuna including the Iroquois Village offer pet-specific amenities such as dog parks and pet grooming services.
 And while who doesn’t love seeing cute puppy and kitten photos on Instagram, for some people, living next door to them is quite a different story.
 Below are some things pet owners should consider to avoid being the talk of the apartment complex – and not in a good way.

 #1 Clean Up After Your Pet

 This is the number 1 petiquette rule.
 There is no faster way to make your neighbors and property management angry than to leave your dogs’ business on sidewalks, gardens or other common spaces where it doesn’t belong.
 Most pet-friendly apartment communities have designated spaces for dogs to relieve themselves and many provide bags and places for disposal.
 If your pet has an accident in a common area, be proactive in cleaning it up and alert maintenance of the issue.

 #2 Quiet Please

 This is a very close second and may even tie as the most important petiquette rule.
 Having a pet in an apartment may require additional training to ensure you don’t disturb your neighbors.
 Be sure your dog doesn’t bark incessantly whenever you leave him or her alone and take playtime outside as much as possible.
 You may even consider laying down an area rug to prevent the downstairs neighbors from hearing the constant clicking of nails on hardwood or tile floors.